 HEPnet/Canada provides support for wide area networking in High Energy and Nuclear physics research across Canada.
 HEPnet/Canada and CANARIE have established a network for ATLAS computing facilities in Canada.
 HEPnet/Canada and our collaborators are exploring the next generation of high-speed network technology.
 At the recent SuperComputing conferences, we set new world-records for wide-area data transfer and tested the use of Software Defined Network between North America and Europe (see SC Demo ).
 Recently, we tested the new 100G transatlantic link between Canada and CERN.

 Our group has been active in studies of virtualization and cloud computing for HEP.
 We have studied the use of these technologies for HEP applications.
 Currently we operate a distributed compute cloud (grid of clouds) for the ATLAS and the BelleII experiments using resources in Canada, United States, Europe and Australia that has been in successful operation for a number of years.
 We also provide support for the Canadian Advanced Network for Astronomical Research (CANFAR) Project which uses virtualization and clouds for astronomical analysis.

 The particle physics group at UVIC are involved in the ATLAS experiment at the LHC collider facility at CERN in Geneva, and the BelleII experiment at the KEK National Laboratory in Japan.
 We host computing facilities, used by the two international collaborations, that are situated in the University of Victoria's Research Computing Facility.
 Both experiments use the facility to generate simulated data and to analyze the data collected from the detectors.

-For more information, contact Randall Sobie (firstname.lastname@example.org), Institute of Particle Physics Research Scientist and Adjunct Professor at the University of Victoria.
+For more information on any of our projects, contact Randall Sobie (email@example.com), Institute of Particle Physics Research Scientist and Adjunct Professor at the University of Victoria.